-Mild alcohol withdrawal can begin as early as 6 hours and as late as 24 hours after your last drink.
+Mild Alcohol withdrawals can begin as early as 6 hours and as late as 24 hours after the last drink.

-These early symptoms of alcohol withdrawal will typically intensify and then begin to subside within 24 to 48 hours after they begin.
-Medications commonly used in early withdrawal can help ease many of these symptoms.
+These early symptoms will typically intensify and then subside within 24 to 48 hours.
+Medications are commonly prescribed that can help ease many of the early Alcohol withdrawal symptoms.

 ⇢ Intense cravings

 ⇢ Nausea & Vomiting

-Between 24 and 48 hours after the last drink, more intense symptoms may begin to appear.
+Between 24 and 48 hours after the last drink, more intense symptoms begin to resonate.

-Adrenergic medications may be used to treat elevated blood pressure and pulse rate.
-For those at a high risk for seizures, anti-seizure medications may be given which may also help with depression, anxiety, and irritability.
+Adrenergic medications may be used to treat elevated blood pressure and pulse rate and anti-seizure medications may also be used which may also help with the depression, anxiety, and irritability.

 ⇢ Mild Hallucinations

 ⇢ Irregular Heartbeat

-Delirium Tremens begin within 48 to 96 hours after the last drink.
+Delirium Tremens, or DTs begin within 48 to 96 hours after the last drink.
 May experience extreme itching, burning and/or sensations of bugs crawling under skin.

 ⇢ Impulsive Behaviors